gokepelemo/biensperience/README.md

 # Biensperience
+_This was a General Assembly bootcamp project and is not actively being maintained.
+Contact me with any questions about it._

 An application that enables you to plan your experiences and share experience plans with other users.
 When you plan a trip, vacation, or adventure with your loved ones, you get to create a plan in that experience and mark items done as you finalize the plan.
 The same plan becomes available for others to plan similar experiences.

 ## Technologies Used